natoriamilligan/linux-cheatsheet/basic-commands.md

 - `-p` : makes a parent directory if there isnt one
 - `cp -r` : copy directory and add to another
 - `cat << EOF > nameofdocument.txt` : creates a multiline document
+- `nano` : edit a file text editor
+- `find` : searches for files (find . -name "*.txt" -- find all .txt files) find all in the current directory the name that ends with .txt
+- `which` : find the location of executable files

 ## Wildcards
 - `*` : matches any number of characters